 As the inland thermal trough sheds its gradients,

-winds wend farther inland—slope by tract, block by block—
+winds wend farther inland—slope by tract, block by sock,

 advancing through the Central Elements Grid [CEG].